-It’s helpful to remember that feelings of sadness, despair, loneliness, or any other uncomfortable emotion are just vibrations in the body.
+It's helpful to remember that feelings of sadness, despair, loneliness, or any other uncomfortable emotion are just vibrations in the body.
 They cannot kill you.
 They can only make you feel uncomfortable, then they go away.
 All emotions; positive or negative are like waves that return and recede.
 Since these unpleasant emotions are vibrations of energy, they will increase if left to bottle up behind walls of self-defense.
-Apologizing is a release value to let out emotions that feel traumatic and damaging.
+Apologizing is a release valve to let out emotions that feel traumatic and damaging.
 Letting down your guard to apologize is incredibly therapeutic and healing on the other side of allowing negative emotions.
 The end result is a much deeper sense of intimacy and understanding than ever before.

 if you are the one who feels wronged